GDxU/ypilot/README-yp.md

     Located

 Describes things that have a single physical location in a space.
-Used by the `Space` object for collision detection, by `Interface` objects for drawing, and by the map reading functionality.
+Used by the `SpatialIndex` object for collision detection, by `Interface` objects for drawing, and by the map reading functionality.

     Mapped